FreifunkBremen/ansible/roles/backup-webserver/README.md

 User my-backup-user
 IdentityFile /root/.ssh/id_rsa.ffhb-backup
 PasswordAuthentication no
+# Restic does not perform any compression, so compress backup data during transfer:
+Compression yes
+# add this line to avoid frequent SSH warnings if the target host has a dynamic IP:
+CheckHostIP no
 ```
     - add the contents of /root/.ssh/id_rsa.ffhb-backup.pub to the authorized_keys on target storage host
 - set up a new Restic repository on the target storage (example path: /data/ffhb/webserver-backup/), using the generated password: